lilymcmullen/OptimalVisibilityTool/Scripts/HowToRunScripts.md

 ### Step 5: Run your script(s)

 Press **F5** and **Okay** to run your script!
 A shell window will appear, and in a few moments your results will be printed there.

+For information about how to interpret these results, view the **HowToInterpretResults** tutorial file!